YassineOuchna/particle_simulator_CW/README.md

-By running the file *diffusion_mode.py*, you are presented with an interface to change different parameters as well as a button to graph particle density in real time (although quite laggy).
-The simulation to show the diffusion of two types of particles in two initially seperated compartiments that are fused into one compartiment by deleting the wall sperating them.
+By running the file *diffusion_mode.py*, you are presented with an interface to change different parameters as well as a button to graph particle density in the opposite compartment in real time (although quite laggy).
+The simulation to show the diffusion of two types of particles in two initially seperated compartments that are fused into one compartment by deleting the wall sperating them.

 *Preview of the diffusion mode*